Ati Rn Pediatric Nursing Online Practice 2023 A

 3. Assessment & Diagnosis

 Accurate assessment leads to timely interventions.
-Practice scenarios stress:
+Practice scenarios point out:

 • Vital sign interpretation: normal ranges for infants vs. adolescents.